lestece/VAPIKA-Dosha-Quiz/README.md

 The homepage contains:

-- a __catchy introduction__ that informs users about the website main purpose
+- a __catchy introduction__ that informs users about the website's main purpose

 - a button that opens a modal window containing __more information__ about Ayurveda and generalities that are important for understanding the quiz results